 Understanding your financial priorities can go a long way in helping you stick to your goals.
 Instead of spending money on something you don’t actually want, you can work on saving for your next financial goal.

-One way to do this is by using a cash management account, like SoFi Money®.
-With SoFi Money, you can easily track your spending and saving.
+One way to do this is by using a checking and savings account, like SoFi Checking and Savings®.
+With SoFi Checking and Savings, you can easily track your spending and saving.
 Withdrawing cash is fee-free at 55,000+ ATMs worldwide (subject to change), which means more money stays in your wallet.

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .